stephenbaidu/android-place-picker/README.md

     // Create an intent with `PlacePicker.class`
     Intent intent = new Intent(MainActivity.this, PlacePicker.class);

-    // Pass your server api key (required) intent.putExtra(PlacePicker.PARAM_API_KEY, api_key);
+    // Set your server api key (required) intent.putExtra(PlacePicker.PARAM_API_KEY, api_key);

-    // Pass extra query as one string like below intent.putExtra(PlacePicker.PARAM_EXTRA_QUERY, "&components=country:gh&types=(cities)");
+    // Set extra query in a one line like below intent.putExtra(PlacePicker.PARAM_EXTRA_QUERY, "&components=country:gh&types=(cities)");

     // Then start the intent for result